 Searching for some pre-Inauguration escapist entertainment, we scrolled through the Amazon Prime Comedy Movies and stopped on She's All That.
-I'd never seen it before but Emily said it was surprisingly good - she described it as "like a poor man's Clueless".
+I'd never seen it before but Emily said it was surprisingly good - she described it as "a poor man's Clueless".

 It reminded me of watching Pulp Fiction in 1994 and wondering if any police were ever going to show up (they never do) - just because the characters are high schoolers at school, doesn't mean anything important happens in class.